renatocassino/dephpugger/README.md

 # What is Dephpugger?

 Dephpugger (read depugger) is an open source lib to make a debug in php direct in terminal, without necessary configure an IDE.
 The dephpugger run in Php Built in Server using another command.
-You can use for web applications or cli scripts.
+You can use for:

+## Web applications
+### Lumen in example
 ![dephpugger web](https://raw.githubusercontent.com/tacnoman/dephpugger/master/images/dephpugger-web.gif)
 `Image 1.0 - Screenrecord for debug web`

+## Cli Scripts
 ![dephpugger](https://raw.githubusercontent.com/tacnoman/dephpugger/master/images/dephpugger.gif)
 `Image 1.1 - Screenrecord for debug cli scripts`